porrasar/alisa_porras_RealEstate_capstone2/README.md

 We do our own rehabbing.
 A business, but a business with a purpose. battered women, vets, homeless, elderly
+Christmas cards with gifts
+Praying for our tenants

 Currently,
 - the owner keeps records of notes and customer transactions in a spreadsheet